-At high tide, the waterfall plunges into the sea and it is too dangerous IMO to get close due to the powerful waves and strong current.
-I don't recommend climbing during or after rain.
-The trail gets muddy and slippery.
-Using the roots for climbing becomes more difficult.
+At high tide, the waterfall plunges into the sea, and it is too dangerous IMO to get close due to the powerful waves and strong currents.
+This trail is slippery and muddy during or after rainfall.
+Using the roots for climbing becomes more challenging when wet.
 Check out the tide times before heading to the trailhead: Roseau tide times

-The dry season lasts from December until May, however, showers frequently occur in the afternoon.
+The dry season lasts from December until May; however, showers frequently occur in the afternoon.
 The winter in the northern hemisphere is also the peak season in the Caribbean.
-The centre of Dominica is one of the wettest regions worldwide with 7 meters of rain annually.
+The centre of Dominica is one of the wettest regions worldwide, with 7 meters of rain annually.
 The climate is humid tropical with day temperatures above 30°C/86°F and overnight lows dropping to 24°C/75°F on average.
-The highest chance for hurricanes during the rainy season from August to October.
+The highest chance for hurricanes is during the rainy season from August to October.

-We travelled together with my brother and loved to stay in a rental holiday home with an outstanding view of the sea.
+We travelled with my brother and loved staying in a rental holiday home with an outstanding sea view.
 There is limited availability for this kind of accommodation.
-Check out the most beautiful ones on Dominica and bookmark the link for your next journey.
+Check out the most beautiful Holiday Homes in Dominica and bookmark the link for your next journey.

 Best Months to Visit

 Location and Tips

 This hike is an old fishermen's trail and is only for experienced hikers and climbers.
 It is not recommended for children.
 Wavine Cyrique was our highlight on Dominica Island.
 The waterfall is isolated located not well known.